 Valencia is a notoriously sunny and warm place almost year-round.
 The beaches of Valencia are famous across Europe for their warm waters and white sand beaches.

 Unless you are visiting during wintertime, you should definitely make time to visit a beach.

-You can walk to some of the nearest beaches to city center, but it will be more comfortable to take a bus or taxi.
+You can walk to some of the nearest beaches to the city center, but it will be more comfortable to take a bus or taxi.
 Alternatively, you can ride a bike to the beach.
-The best beaches near city center are Cabanyal Beach and Patacona Beach.
+The best beaches near the city center are Cabanyal Beach and Patacona Beach.

 Patacona Beach has really instagrammable changing rooms.
 Cabanyal Beach has a gorgeous palm-lined boardwalk and volleyball courts.
 There are great restaurants nearby where you can stop for brunch or a cocktail.

 Lounge chairs are available for rent at both beaches for a few euros.
 Just bring a towel and sunblock!

 The Silk Exchange building is Valencia’s UNESCO World Heritage site.
 It is a beautiful example of Valencian Gothic Architecture.
 The main hall, or ‘Concert Hall,’ has lavish twisted columns and some original furnishings.

 In the 15th and 16th Centuries, the main hall was where merchants negotiated contracts.
 The seat of the merchant marine tribunal was also located in the Silk Exchange at that time.
 It was the first organization of its kind in Spain.